sergiofgonzalez/js-application-design/chapter04-release-deployment-and-monitoring/README.md

 + Continuous Development: watching and serving files using `grunt-contrib-connect`
 + Concatenation, uglifying and asset hashing for release
 + Deployment to Heroku PaaS
-+ A more comprehensive Node.js HTTP server used for release build
++ A more comprehensive Node.js HTTP server used for release build, using `log4js` logger.